Jaida Lee: Canada Summer Games

-Selections for Team N.L. began in 2019 and Lee was 13 years old when she attended her first selections camp.
+Selections for Team Newfoundland and Labrador began in 2019.
+Lee was 13 years old when she attended her first selections camp.

-During the 2022 Canada Summer Games, Lee played with Team N.L.
-(Newfoundland and Labrador).
+During the 2022 Canada Summer Games, Lee played with Team N.L..
 Lee's first pitch was a strike.
-The ball, taken out of the game, will be on display at the Canadian Baseball Hall of Fame, in St. Mary's, Ontario.
+The ball, taken out of the game, will be on display at the Canadian Baseball Hall of Fame in St. Mary's, Ontario.